Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/Az.DesktopVirtualization.md

 Send a message to a user.

 ### [Unregister-AzWvdApplicationGroup](Unregister-AzWvdApplicationGroup.md)
-Unregister the Windows virtual desktop application group.
+Unregister the Azure Virtual Desktop application group.

 ### [Update-AzWvdAppAttachPackage](Update-AzWvdAppAttachPackage.md)
 Update an App Attach Package